 Everyone working from home has to figure out when to work, where to work, and how to create boundaries between work life and personal life.

-Here is a compilation of tips for working from home efficiently, while keeping the boundaries between work and personal life.
+Here is our top 20 tips for working from home efficiently, while keeping the boundaries between work and personal life.

 It is very important to create a routine that gets you started in the morning: make a cup of coffee, have breakfast, take a shower, returning home from a jog… whatever ends with you starting work.
 Believe it or not, one way to work from home productively is to dive into your to-do list as soon as you wake up.